samre12/deep-trading-agent/README.md

 Deep Reinforcement Learning based Trading Agent for Bitcoin using [DeepSense](https://arxiv.org/abs/1611.01942) Network for Q function approximation. <br><br>
 ![model](assets/schema/CompleteSchema.png)
 <br>
-For complete details of the network architecture and implementation, refer to the [Wiki](https://github.com/samre12/deep-trading-agent/wiki) of this repository.
+For complete details of the dataset, preprocessing, network architecture and implementation, refer to the [Wiki](https://github.com/samre12/deep-trading-agent/wiki) of this repository.

 ## Requirements
 - Python 2.7
 - [Tensorflow](https://www.tensorflow.org/)
 - [TA-Lib](https://mrjbq7.github.io/ta-lib/) (for processing Bitcoin Price Series)
-- [Pandas](https://pandas.pydata.org) (for processing Bitcoin Price Series)<br>
+- [Pandas](https://pandas.pydata.org) (for pre-processing Bitcoin Price Series)<br>

 To setup a ubuntu virtual machine with all the dependencies to run the code, refer to `assets/vm`.